se-edu/se-book/oopDesign/associations/basic/text.md

 **Connections between objects are called _associations_.** Objects in an OO solution need to be connected to each other to form a network so that they can interact with each other.
 Such connections are called _associations_.

-<dynamic-panel src="../../../uml/objectDiagrams/objectStructures/full.md" header=":mortar_board: UML &rarr; Object Diagrams &rarr; Object Structures"></dynamic-panel>
+<dynamic-panel bottom-switch src="../../../uml/objectDiagrams/objectStructures/full.md" header=":mortar_board: UML &rarr; Object Diagrams &rarr; Object Structures"></dynamic-panel>

 <p/>